Yadkin County Fire & Rescue

 The training requirements, as well as the risks associated with firefighting have increased and are impacting volunteers and their families.
 Surry Community College does not currently offer Firefighter Certification classes at the Yadkin Center and those members needing the certification classes have to travel to Dobson.
 Training needs are forcing Departments to explore new ways to provide training and to meet the requirements.

 In Yadkin County volunteer fire and rescue departments are faced with aging apparatus (some trucks are approaching 30-40 years) which having costly repairs and other equipment such as thermal cameras and air bottles that need replacing.
-The FCC continues to make new requirements for radios.
+The fire departments and the County need to develop a plan for replacing all apparatus and how to fund them.
+FCC continues to make new requirements for radios.
 First it was narrow-banding and now it’s in order to communicate with all agencies, radios must have the ability to communicate on the VIPER network.
 This means purchasing radios that will function on the County’s analog system, as well as the VIPER digital system.
-Five of the county’s volunteer fire departments have also been awarded 50/50 grants from the NC Office of the State Fire Marshal to assist with equipment replacement.
+The County plans to transition to the VIPER network for radio communications and has purchased land to build a new VIPER tower to make the system reliable throughout the county.
+The transition to the VIPER network should occur within the next 12-18 months.

 The Yadkin County Rescue Squad has been a vital part of our community since the 1970s.
 They continue to be largely volunteer-based with some additional part-time employees.
 The Rescue Squad provides standby support for Yadkin County Emergency Medical Services when their units are already in response to medical calls.
 The Rescue Squad also maintains a water rescue unit.
 The Rescue Squad is funded through the County’s General Fund.